erikmartens/nearbyweather-legacy/README.md

 We looking forward to receiving your contributions.
 You can find out how to take part in the development of this application.
 Please find out how to submit code to this repository via the [contribution guidelines](CONTRIBUTING.md).

+### Translations

+Localizing the app for additional languages is another great way to contribute.
+If you are an experienced iOS developer, you know what to do.
+Please create an issue for your chosen language and follow the [contribution guidelines](CONTRIBUTING.md).
+Otherwise get into contact in order to be introduced to the procedure.

 ### Beta Testing

 You may also assist as a beta tester.
 Periodically test-builds will become available via Testflight.
 In order to take part in testing those submit an email address used as an Apple-ID to [erikmartens.dev@icloud.com](mailto:erikmartens.dev@icloud.com) to be added to the list of testers.